Spin Entanglement and Magnetic Competition via Long-range Interactions in Spinor Quantum Optical Lattices

 Magnetic quantum matter in optical lattices offers a collection of interesting phenomena in terms of quantum simulation~\cite{Lewenstein}.
-There are possible applications ranging from the implementation of quantum computing protocols to designing properties of quantum systems.
-These designs could help understand underlying mechanisms that trigger different kinds of order in analog real materials.
-In the typical setting, the light fields act parametrically, behaving like classical waves.
-This allows to control them with flexibility while generating effective synthetic quantum matter solids.
+There are possible applications ranging from quantum computing protocols to quantum system design.
+These designs could help understand the underlying mechanisms that trigger different kinds of order in analog real materials.
+The matter is controlled with flexibility, generating effective synthetic quantum matter solids.
 The degree of precision achieved allows to control the emergence of different quantum many-body phases.
-In this setting, strong quantum correlations are present, while paradigmatic escenarios of condensed matter systems regarding quantum phase transitions (QPT) are reproduced.
-Recent advances in the control of ultracold matter have allowed the experimental realisation of fermionic anti-ferromagnets~\cite{Bakr, Greiner1,Bloch-F,Esslinger-F}.
+In these settings, strong quantum correlations are present, while paradigmatic escenarios of condensed matter systems regarding quantum phase transitions (QPT) are reproduced.
+Recent advances controlling ultracold matter allow the experimental realization of fermionic antiferromagnets~\cite{Bakr, Greiner1,Bloch-F,Esslinger-F}.
 These findings contribute to understand via quantum simulation some features linked to high-Tc superconductivity.
-Going beyond classical light fields by the inclusion of cavity back-action in the ultracold system, allows to control the system in new regimes.
-Correlations induced by the high-Q cavity light to the matter and viceversa modify significantly the energy manifolds experienced by the matter.
+In the typical setting, the light fields act parametrically like classical waves generating a ``classical'' optical lattice (COL).
+The state of the photons is not altered by the back-action of matter.
+Going beyond classical light fields by the inclusion of cavity back-action in an ultracold system, takes matter into new regimes.
+Correlations induced by the high-Q cavity light to the matter and vice-versa modify significantly the energy manifolds experienced by the matter~\cite{HelmutRev2}.
 Consequently, new correlated phases of matter can emerge.
-Ultracold systems without optical lattices inside high-Q cavities, but with magnetic properties, have been recently achieved by several groups~\cite{Esslinger-S, Esslinger-S2, Lev-S, Thompson}.
-Several proposals regarding exploiting these magnetic interactions without a lattice have been put forward~\cite{Piazza,Buca,Nunnenkamp,Li}.
+Ultracold systems without COL inside high-Q cavities with magnetic properties, have been recently achieved by several groups with bosons and fermions~\cite{Esslinger-S, Esslinger-S2, Esslinger-S3,Lev-S, Thompson,Roux,Roux1}.
+Several proposals regarding exploiting these magnetic interactions without a lattice have been put forward with neutral atoms~\cite{Piazza,Buca,Nunnenkamp,Li}.
 In this limit, the interplay between cavity light and internal degrees of freedom has been studied in combination with the dynamical and dissipative nature of the system.
-Recently, the inclusion of optical lattices and cavity back-action have been achieved~\cite{Esslinger-LS,Esslinger-LS2}.
-In these experiments, the competition of different kinds of order is possible and the optical lattice can be controlled arbitrarily.
-Several studies have explored possibilities linked to this setup and QPT's~\cite{QOL-Caballero, Nishant, Morigi1, Lode, Helmut}.
-However, the investigation of the interplay regarding magnetism in optical lattices with cavity induced interactions and strong quantum correlations remains largely unexplored.
+Recently, the inclusion of COL and cavity back-action was achieved~\cite{Esslinger-LS,Hemmerich-LS,Esslinger-LS2,Esslinger-LS3}.
+In these experiments, the competition of different spatial orders is possible and COL can be controlled arbitrarily.
+Several studies have explored these setups and QPT's~\cite{QOL-Caballero, Nishant,Batrouni, Morigi1, QPT-1, Lode,BDMFT, Helmut,FiniteT}.
+However, the interplay regarding magnetism in COL with cavity induced interactions, strong quantum correlations and insulating states, remains largely unexplored.